ivogeorg/starter-arm-cortex-m0-asm-asst-part-1/README.md

 # CPE 1040 - Introduction to Computer Engineering

-## Assignment: Tracing an ARM Assembly Program
+## Assignment: Tracing an ARM Assembly Program (Part 1)

 ### 1. Summary

+This assignment comes in two parts, assigned _separately_:
-This assignment asks you to _trace_ a short program of ARM assembly language, originally compiled from a C program.
-Both are provided in the repository, but you can see them next to each other in the online [Compiler Explorer](https://godbolt.org/z/4W6MNq), with code correspondences highlighted in different colors.
+1. Part 1 asks you to interpret (in human language) a short ARM assembly program that was originally compiled from a C program.
+Both programs are provided in the repository, but you can see them next to each other in the online [Compiler Explorer](https://godbolt.org/z/4W6MNq), with code correspondences highlighted in different colors.
+2. Part 2 asks you to _trace_ the same  program.
 To trace a program means to mock-execute each line/instuction and follow the manipulation of the data.

 ### 2. Requirements